Everyone keeps telling you to visit Dubai in the winter, but why?

+Everyone keeps telling you to visit Dubai in the winter, but why?**

 Things to Do in Dubai in the Winter

-So on to the fun stuff, and why we love winter in Dubai so much.
+So on to the fun stuff and why we love winter in Dubai so much.
 The cooler weather means a return to favourite parks and outdoor activities!
 Winter 2023/24 really starts with the return of outdoor markets and seasonal favourites like Global Village and rolls on with Christmas, New Year and so much more, making the most of the great outdoors.